Battle of Blue Waters: Aftermath

 The victory brought Kiev and a large part of present-day Ukraine, including sparsely populated Podolia and Dykra, under the control of the expanding Grand Duchy of Lithuania.
 Lithuania also gained access to the Black Sea.
 Algirdas left his son Vladimir in Kiev.
 After taking Kiev, Lithuania became a direct neighbor and rival of the Grand Duchy of Moscow.
 Podolia was entrusted to Aleksander, Yuri, Konstantin, and Fyodor – Karijotas' sons, Algirdas' nephews, and commanders during the battle.
+The Principality of Moldavia asserted their independence from the Golden Horde by supporting Lithuania in this battle.
+Moldavian voivode Bogdan I continued to collaborate with Lithuania.